HDIF Nexus

 scalability from theory → application

-We treat spacetime as a dynamic medium, where memory is not metaphor —
+We treat spacetime as a dynamic medium, where memory is treated as a physical response property of curvature, not a metaphor.

 Section 6 — Join the Research Initiative